dadams42/GravSphere2/README.md

    checkpoint file from which all data can be retrieved and be run subsequently if needed.

-5. We have also created an notebook (plots_example_notebook.ipynb) where we show examples of plotting density, slope, anisotropy, dispersion, and kurtosis profiles, similar to those from Bañares-Hernández et al.
+5. We have also created a notebook (plots_example_notebook.ipynb) where we show examples of plotting density, slope, anisotropy, dispersion, and kurtosis profiles, similar to those from Bañares-Hernández et al.